Onyelechie/WorkoutPal-Backend/docs/misc/testing-plan.md

 **Jest** is a popular framework for React unit testing, which is what the team originally planned to use.
 Although, we chose to use **Vitest** instead.
 This is because [Jest is not supported by Vite](https://jestjs.io/docs/getting-started), which is our chosen build tool.

 - Why Vitest?
-    - Vitest is a modern alternative to Jest
+    - Vitest is a modern alternative to Jest.
-    - Works seamlessly with Vite without needing extra setup or configuration
+    - Works seamlessly with Vite without needing extra setup or configuration.
-    - Built in support for mocks, and measuring coverage
+    - Built in support for mocks, and measuring coverage.
-    - Faster to run tests
+    - Faster to run tests.

 **Acceptance Test**

-We initially chose **React Testing Library** with **Vitest** to perform our acceptance tests.
-However, due to the limitations of RTL, we had to mock certain parts of the system, such as routing (page navigation), which compromised the accuracy of our tests.
+We initially chose **React Testing Library (RTL)** with **Vitest** to perform our acceptance tests.
+However, due to the limitations of RTL, we had to mock certain parts of the system, such as routing (page navigation).
+Therefore, we could not perform proper acceptance tests on our system with RTL.
 By switching to **Cypress + Vitest**, we were able to test the application end-to-end without relying on mocks, resulting in more reliable and realistic acceptance testing.

 - Why Cypress?
-    - Easy to use
-    - End-to-end testing to test real user interaction
+    - Ability to perform real end-to-end testing compared to RTL.
+    - Has test isolation, test retries and automatic waiting to [minimize test flakyness](https://www.cypress.io/app#flake_resistance).
+    - Test isolation also helps us create more deterministic tests.
+    - Has a GUI compared to RTL.
+The GUI shows us the exact flow of the tests, making the [debugging process of the tests themselves easier](https://www.cypress.io/app#visual_debugging).

 ### Backend